awsdocs/amazon-kendra-developer-guide/doc_source/API_ListDataSources.md

 # ListDataSources<a name="API_ListDataSources"></a>

-Lists the data sources that you have created\.
+Lists the data source connectors that you have created\.

 ## Request Syntax<a name="API_ListDataSources_RequestSyntax"></a>